Hat Yai

 The Lonely Planet guidebook says......?

-That Hatyai is the transit spot for the South.
-This is true.
-While earning a living in Hatyai most teachers vacation to the Andaman Islands.
-I’ve lived here for over six years and still like the place.
-Recently Tesco-Lotus, Big-C and the downtown shopping plazas have added a degree of western comfort with air con shopping and western food restaurants.
+That Hat Yai is the transport hub for the South and this is true.
+While earning a living in Hatyai, most teachers vacation to the Andaman Islands.
+I've lived here for a number of years and still like the place.
+Tesco-Lotus, Big-C and the downtown shopping plazas have added a degree of western comfort with air-con shopping and Western food restaurants.
 This leaves teachers with a choice of how western or how Thai they would like their lives to be.

-Jim Clarke has very kindly offered to update the Hat Yai guide as of March 2008.
-Jim says the Lonely Planet Guide provides fairly scant information, it reads pretty much as if the author hopped off the train & walked around the block for a half hour.
+The Lonely Planet Guide provides fairly scant information, it reads pretty much as if the author hopped off the train and walked around the block for a half hour.
 It is somewhat outdated too.

 In general, what are the pickings like for an EFL teacher?